Webcam model: Personal connection and interaction

 Unlike traditional pornography, the interactive nature of the camming medium titillates with the promise of virtual friendship.
 Princeton University sociologist and author of The Purchase of Intimacy, Viviana Zelizer, states of camming: "they're defining a new kind of intimacy.
 It's not traditional sex work, not a relationship, but something in between."
 In addition to performing sex work, cam models also perform through their hosting duties, conveying authenticity, creating and animating fantasies, and managing relationships over time.

 Within Cam Girlz, a documentary film about the industry, male fans often say that they come to camming sites as a way to fulfill emotional needs.
-The film's director, Sean Dunne, states of the fans, "they said it's not like a strip club – it's like a community, and you feel it when you’re in these chat rooms.
+The film's director, Sean Dunne, states of the fans, "they said it's not like a strip club – it's like a community, and you feel it when you're in these chat rooms.
 It's a community and entertainment that goes very far beyond sexuality."

 However, Dr Kari Lerum of the University of Washington suggests that men are more open and vulnerable in cam rooms than in strip clubs, and can become very invested in relationships which only exist on the screen.
 This proposition was supported by a 2019 study of over 6,000 webcam users by the webcam platform Stripchat.
 The study found that over 40% of its users had developed significant relationships with their cam models, ranging from friendship to deep emotional connections.

 Terminology

-The term webcam is a clipped compound used to combine the terms World Wide Web and video camera.
+The term webcam is a clipped compound, combining the terms World Wide Web and video camera.

-When webcam models create their live webcasts, they perform the activity known as camming.
+When webcam models create live webcasts, the activity is known as camming.
 A third-party hosting website which transmits multiple webcam models' video-streams is known as a camming site.
 Webcam models mostly perform individually in separate video chat rooms, frequently referred to as rooms.